-These physical impacts to the neck will cause serious injuries to a neck and upper torso, such as the upper rhomboids and trapezium.
-The damage caused by whiplash can also include intervertebral joint and disc damage, damage to the ligaments and cervical spine injury and other orthopedic injuries.
-In severe car collisions, this type of motion can also cause traumatic and mild traumatic brain injury.
+These physical impacts to the neck often cause serious injuries to neck and upper torso, including muscles such as the upper rhomboids and trapezium.
+The damage caused by whiplash can also include intervertebral joint and disc damage, damage to the ligaments and cervical spine injury, and other orthopedic injuries.
+In severe car collisions, this type of motion can also cause mild to severe traumatic brain injury.

 Always tell your doctor how severe your symptoms are.
-If the doctor asks on a follow up visit how you are doing, don’t say “better” when you are still experiencing pain.
-It may seem obvious to you that you meant that you have improved but a defense attorney will argue that if you were “better” at that time, then something else must have happened to cause your pain.
-Instead, just tell the doctor the level and type of pain you are having and leave out vague terms like “ok” and “better”.
-Obviously, if you are pain free, tell the doctor “I’m pain free”.
-If your pain comes and goes, tell the doctor so.
+If the doctor asks on a follow-up visit how you are doing, don’t say “better” when you are still experiencing pain.
+It may seem obvious to you that you meant that you have improved, but a defense attorney will argue that if you were “better” at that time, then something else must have happened to cause your pain.
+Instead, just tell the doctor the level and type of pain you are having, and leave out vague terms like “okay” and “better”.
+Obviously, if you are pain free, you can relate this to your doctor.
+If your pain comes and goes, tell the doctor this, as well.

 Contact our whiplash attorneys to discuss your injury, and let our experienced team guide you through your medical treatment.
 Contact us online or our Atlanta office now at 404-622-5337.